Caceresenzo/42/wip/rainfall/level4/walkthrough.md

 # padding to produce 16930116 characters
 + "%16930112x"

-# write using %n, at the forth argument using $4
+# write using %n, at the twelfth argument using $12
 + "%12$n"
 ```